-- Lifespan: Ten to 15 years in captivity
+Life Expectancy: 10 to 15 years in captivity

-Behavior and Temperament of Frill-Necked Lizards
+Frill-Necked Lizard Behavior and Temperament

 Frill-necked lizards are docile, low-key critters.
-When feeling threatened, they stand up on their hind legs, frill out their neck, open their mouth and spit, exposing tiny little teeth.
+When feeling threatened, they stand up on their hind legs, frill out their neck, open their mouth, and spit, exposing their tiny little teeth.
 They run on their hind legs to escape a predator in the wild.
 If provoked, captive frill-necked lizards may nip or bite your hand.
 Some pet frillies may whip their tails at you, too, but this is rare.

 Food and Water

 Providing enrichment during feeding time is not only entertaining to watch, but it is also mentally stimulating for your lizard.
 Try attaching an empty toilet paper roll to a branch and allow your lizard to catch some insects inside the roll.

 Common Health Problems

 They also need appropriate heat and humidity to prevent respiratory infections.
 Signs of a respiratory infection include wheezing, breathing with the mouth open, and mucus around the nasal passages and mouth.

-Similar Species to Frill-Necked Lizards
+Similar Species to the Frill-Necked Lizard